 A vast majority of users of any social media platform choose mobile over desktop.
 After all, mobile platforms offer unprecedented convenience, ease of use, mobility, and practicality that desktop platforms just can’t match.
 Consequently, 85% of Pinners prefer to access the platform on their smartphones and with the Mobile Ad Tool Pinterest introduced in 2019, marketers too can manage their campaigns on mobile.

 16. There is a $2 return for every $1 spent on Pinterest ads.

 Pinterest traffic statistics and shopping data show that a massive 55% of subscribers use this platform to find and ultimately purchase products which compared to the rates of other social media is four times higher.
 A recent survey conducted by Analytic Partners discovered that Pinterest delivers $2 in profit for every dollar spent on ads for packaged goods and retail.

 Frequently Asked Questions

+The average Pinterest engagement rate continues to grow steadily and is currently 7X higher than Facebook’s.
+Providing a fertile ground for its users to share ideas and creativity in unique ways, Pinterest is one of the great coups of the digital age.
 Pinterest is the perfect tool for budding websites and startups with limited budgets.
-Even if you feel skeptical about the benefits of Pinterest, it is worth giving it a try.
+Even if you feel skeptical about the benefits of this platform, it is worth giving it a try.
 After all, the only investment you will need to make is a bit of your own time.
 And the benefits could be enormous, as demonstrated by our list of Pinterest statistics.